Lordwales/darey.io-projects/project3.md

 mkdir Todo # create a new folder named Todo npm init -y # initialises a new project
 ```
-4. Run 'ls' to see the new folder contents
+4. Run 'ls' to see the new folder contents.
+Package.json would have being create and it is the file that contains the project's dependencies.

+### Step 2 – Install Express.js